 While Microsoft Inc. and partner Yahoo!
-Inc. (YHOO) have about a quarter of the U.S. Web-search market, Google has almost 95 percent of the traffic in Europe, Microsoft said in a blog post last year, citing data from regulators.
+Inc. (YHOO:US) have about a quarter of the U.S. Web-search market, Google has almost 95 percent of the traffic in Europe, Microsoft said in a blog post last year, citing data from regulators.

 Microsoft, maker of the Bing search engine, Foundem, a U.K. shopping website, and other companies filed complaints with the EU that triggered the probe.

-“We hope the proposals reflect a greater willingness to end Google’s anti-competitive behavior than has its consistent rejection of the concerns that Mr. Almunia identified after collecting evidence for nearly two years,” said Thomas Vinje, a lawyer for the FairSearch Coalition, a group that represents Microsoft, Expedia Inc. (EXPE) and Foundem.
+“We hope the proposals reflect a greater willingness to end Google’s anti-competitive behavior than has its consistent rejection of the concerns that Mr. Almunia identified after collecting evidence for nearly two years,” said Thomas Vinje, a lawyer for the FairSearch Coalition, a group that represents Microsoft, Expedia Inc. (EXPE:US) and Foundem.

 Although New South Wales’ regional citrus growers’ body is in the process of liquidation, some commercial entities have expressed interest in acquiring the Riverina Citrus trademarks, Australia Broadcast Corp. reports.